-There is amazing food in Tijuana.
-Literally the food capital of Mexico some would argue.
+Tijuana is literally the food capital of Mexico, some would argue.

 I thoroughly enjoy finding the little Tijuana restaurant gems tucked away in the back neighborhoods and corners.
 And if I find a dish that is super divine, it makes me come back for more…well that is heaven.

 The dishes aren’t always my favorite part of the meal though.

-Sometimes the ambience of the restaurant, the amazing music playlist, the smell of fresh flowers, the perfectly combined color palettes on the wall make me even happier, to take in and breathe all the love that someone put into their restaurant is just satisfying beyond measure.
+Sometimes the ambience of the restaurant, the amazing music playlist, the smell of fresh flowers, or the perfectly combined color palettes make me even happier.
+I love to take in and breathe all the love that someone put into their restaurant is just satisfying beyond measure.

-So when I go to a restaurant that has high hopes of satiating my palate – and the first thing I see is a gorgeous restaurant with a TV situated directly above the dining room, the disappointment is hard to hide.
+When I go to a restaurant that has high hopes of satiating my palate and the first thing I see is a TV situated directly above a gorgeous dining room, I want to cry.

 Not that I’m against good TV!

-Those memories built, of watching something of valuable content together as a family, are my high hopes of bringing nostalgia to me in later years.
-The boys and I crowded around a monitor, enjoying popcorn or snacks while we laugh or cry or wonder at our enlightened episodes.
+Sharing those scenes as a family, will bring us nostalgia, in later years.
+The boys and I crowd around a monitor, enjoying popcorn or snacks while we laugh or cry or wonder why.

-So the feeling or lack of control whenever I’m eating at a restaurant in Tijuana and the television is turned on, volume as high or higher than the conversation happening at the table, I would rather get up and leave.
+So the feeling or lack of control whenever I’m eating at a restaurant in Tijuana is baffling.
+When the television is turned on, volume as high or higher than the conversation happening at the table, I would rather get up and leave.

 And I hate to be the one who tells the restaurant manager to turn it off, or turn it down.
-There’s that gringa again, what a buzzkill, I know.
+There’s that crazy gringa again, what a party pooper.

-The sadness that comes over me when everyone turns their head to watch the TV, instead of having a conversation among us, is overwhelming.
+The sadness that comes over me when everyone turns their head to watch the TV, instead of having a conversation, is overwhelming.

-And when you figure out how to make one for cell phones – sign me up, so that I can then enjoy my family and friends again around a plate of amazing food.
+And when you figure out how to make one for cell phone wifi connections…sign me up!
+Then I can enjoy my family and friends again, and an amazing plate of food.